|Type of tour:||Guided|

 |Please note that the deposit for this tour is $500 per person.|

-We recommend that you tuck away a few extra dollars, perhaps US$20 a day for incidentals.
+We recommend that you tuck away a few extra dollars, perhaps US$20 a day for incidentals and tipping.

 These are sample hotels and may vary based on availability.